AirConsole/airconsole-construct2/README.md

 ⚡ ⚡ ⚡ **ATTENTION:** THIS PLUGIN IS NOT MAINTAINED ANYMORE.
 We, however, appreciate any pull requests.
 Thank you for your understanding

-⚠️ We also have a [Construct3 Community plugin](https://github.com/AirConsole/airconsole-construct3/)

 # AirConsole Construct2
 Construct2 plugin second generation for AirConsole version 1.7.0